desirepath41/visualCaptcha-meteor/README.md

 ## Starting it

+After cloning the repo, run `mrt install` to download all packages.

-To start it, run `npm start` and it'll start the API server on port http://localhost:8282/
+To start it, run `npm start` and it'll start the API server on http://localhost:8282/

 ## Trying it out